-In this course, advanced English majors who are working on their capstone projects will develop and strengthen the skills they need for independent research.
-The syllabus for the course will be coordinated with the syllabus for English 480.
-Tasks and topics will include engaging with literary criticism relevant to the capstone topic, discussing strategies for writing a long research paper, honing library skills, reviewing citation formats, designing oral presentations appropriate to literary studies, and using critical discourse effectively.
-There will be several writing workshops.
-This course is restricted to students who are completing the capstone requirement for the major.
-Co-requisite: English 480
+In this course, advanced English majors who are working on their capstone projects will develop and strengthen the skills they need to conduct successful independent research.
+The syllabus for this coursewill be coordinated with the syllabus for ENGL 480.
+Tasks and topics will include engaging meaningfully with literary criticism, using critical discourse effectively, developing library research skills, structuring long, written arguments about literature, reviewing citation formats, and designing oral presentations appropriate to literary studies.
+Students should expect to complete short presentations, writing workshops, and additional research and writing assignments designed to supplement their research projects for ENGL 480.
+This course is restricted to students who are completing the Capstone requirement for the major.
+(Co-requisite: ENGL 480)

-**The following Capstone course will be taught by Prof. Horne in SPRING 2016**
+[*The following Capstone course will be taught by Prof. Varholy in Spring 2017]